chadathid/hid-gatsby-starter-netlify-cms/src/pages/components/individual/input.md

 featuredimage: /img/default.png
 ---
-# **G﻿uidelines**
+# **Guidelines**

 * Where possible, add programmatic assistance.
 Detect and pre-fill inputs to reduce errors and save time.
-For example Placeholder text provides hints or examples of what to enter.
+For example, Placeholder text provides hints or examples of what to enter.
 * When the software can’t determine the value that belongs in an input, use type-ahead to make suggestions.
 * Use sentence-case for default values, detected values, and auto-completion text.